 Keep reading if you would be interested in learning how to preserve the memory for years to come!

-Preserve Your Corsage: Option 1, Dry it
+Option 1: Dry it

-This might be the easiest method.
-Simply wrap a rubber band or tight cord around the stems of the flowers, just under the blossoms, and hang the whole thing upside down in a place in your home that is dark and dry.
-Wait a couple of days and you will find that the flowers will be completely dry.
-You can preserve them like this forever, but they will become quite fragile, so be mindful to place your arrangement in a pretty box or exhibit it in a place where not many people will touch it.
+This one is the easiest methods!
+Simply wrap a rubber band or tight cord around the stems of the flowers, just under the blossoms, and hang the whole thing upside down in a dark space in your home.
+Leave the flowers to dry for a few days.

-Option 2, Spray It
+Option 2: Spray It

-Option 3, Gel It
+Option 3: Gel It

-Buy silica gel at a crafts center or flower store and fill a plastic container about half-way with the gel (make sure the container is big enough to fit the corsage).
-Remove any damaged leaves and petals from your corsage, put it inside the container and cover it completely with the gel.
-Close the container and place it in a dark and dry spot for around three weeks.
+Buy silica gel at a crafts center or flower store and fill a plastic container (big enough to fit the corsage) about half-way with the gel.
+Remove any damaged leaves and petals from your corsage before placing it inside the container and cover it completely with the gel.
+Close the container and place it in a dark, dry spot for around three weeks.

-Option 4, Press It
+Option 4: Press It

-Place a cardboard on a flat surface and cover it with four newspaper sheets and one sheet of tissue paper on top of the newspaper.
+Place a piece of cardboard on a flat surface and cover it with four newspaper sheets and one sheet of tissue paper on top of the newspaper.
 Put your corsage on top of the tissue paper, carefully spreading the flowers apart so no flower is on top of another one.
-When you are done, put another sheet of tissue paper on top of the corsage, with another four sheets of newspaper on top of the tissue paper.
+Once you’re done, put another sheet of tissue paper on top of the corsage, with another four sheets of newspaper on top of the tissue paper.
 Cover all of it with another piece of cardboard.